AEO vs SEO for Startups: What Early-Stage Founders Get Wrong

 "Our product speaks for itself."
 Put on Claude's glasses.
 A user asks about your category.
 Claude cannot try your product.
 It can only read what your website tells it - and if your website is a single-page React app with no metadata, Claude sees nothing.

 "AEO is just another marketing buzzword."
 We have the data.
 2,500+ startup audits.
-The correlation between AEO score and AI citation rates is not ambiguous.
+The correlation between AEO Site Rank and AI citation rates is not ambiguous.
 Structure determines visibility.
 Period.

 The founders who get it right treat AEO like CI/CD or monitoring - infrastructure that ships with v1.
 Not a growth hack they experiment with later.